discreetlogcontracts/dlcspecs/Transactions.md

         OP_2 <Local Funding Public Key> <Remote Funding Public Key> OP_2 OP_CHECKMULTISIG

-  - Each `Change ScriptPubKey`'s value is at most that of its respective `Sum(Funding Inputs) - Total Collateral - Computed Fees - (Computed CET Fee + Computed ToLocal Closing Fee)/2` with `Computed Fees` being proportional to each party's total input weight and `Computed CET Fee` being the estimated fee for a [Contract Execution Transaction](#contract-execution-transaction) and `Computed ToLocal Closing Fee` being the estimated fee for a [Unilateral Closing Transaction](#ClosingUnilateral)
+  - Each `Change Address`'s value is at most that of its respective `Sum(Funding Inputs) - Total Collateral - Computed Fees - (Computed CET Fee + Computed ToLocal Closing Fee)/2` with `Computed Fees` being proportional to each party's total input weight and `Computed CET Fee` being the estimated fee for a [Contract Execution Transaction](#contract-execution-transaction) and `Computed ToLocal Closing Fee` being the estimated fee for a [Unilateral Closing Transaction](#ClosingUnilateral)

 ## Contract Execution Transaction
 ### <a name="CETKnownValues">Known Values</a>